MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/tutorials/fine-tune.md

 - Fine-tuning access requires **Cognitive Services OpenAI Contributor**.
 - If you do not already have access to view quota, and deploy models in Azure OpenAI Studio you will require [additional permissions](../how-to/role-based-access-control.md).

 > [!IMPORTANT]
-> We strongly recommend reviewing the [pricing information](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/#pricing) for fine-tuning prior to beginning this tutorial to make sure you are comfortable with the associated costs.
-In testing, this tutorial resulted in one training hour billed, in addition to the costs that are associated with fine-tuning inference, and the hourly hosting costs of having a fine-tuned model deployed.
+> We recommend reviewing the [pricing information](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/#pricing) for fine-tuning to familiarize yourself with the associated costs.
+In testing, this tutorial resulted in 48,000 tokens being billed (4,800 training tokens * 10 epochs of training).
+Training costs are in addition to the costs that are associated with fine-tuning inference, and the hourly hosting costs of having a fine-tuned model deployed.
 Once you have completed the tutorial, you should delete your fine-tuned model deployment otherwise you will continue to incur the hourly hosting cost.

 ## Set up